Yukon's new gender-affirming care policy is most comprehensive in Canada, experts say | CBC News

 Yukon's new gender-affirming care policy is most comprehensive in Canada, experts say

-'This policy has placed itself well ahead of the rest of the provinces and territories in Canada'

-Yukon's new gender-affirming care policy the most comprehensive of its kind in Canada, according to experts.
+Yukon's new gender-affirming care policy is the most comprehensive of its kind in Canada, according to experts.

-The new policy, from Yukon's Insured Health and Hearing Services, has expanded health care insurance coverage to include a more comprehensive list of surgeries and procedures.
+The document, issued by the territory's Insured Health and Hearing Services, has expanded health-care coverage to include a more comprehensive list of surgeries and procedures.

 'It's incredible'

-"It's going to change the lives of so many people in a positive manner."

-Some of the biggest changes to the new policy include larger coverage for facial feminization surgery, and access to voice therapy and vocal coaching.
+Some of the biggest changes include larger coverage for facial feminization surgery, and access to voice therapy and vocal coaching.

-"[This policy] is going to profoundly remove barriers to allow people to be treated and seen in the general public for who they are," said Blodgett.
+"[This document] is going to profoundly remove barriers to allow people to be treated and seen in the general public for who they are," said Blodgett.

 Life-saving procedures